 3. Now, copy and paste this command in the Command Prompt window again, and hit Enter.

 Restart your computer.

-If nothing is working out for you, try using a third party application on your computer.
-There are plenty applications available to mount the file on your computer.
+If nothing is working out for you, try using a third-party application on your computer.
+There are plenty of applications available to mount the file on your computer.
 We will recommend Daemon Tools Lite.
 After installing the third party application, try mounting the file with the installed application.